opentensor/developer-docs/docs/miners/miners-btcli-guide.md

 - Register a hotkey to mine on a subnet

 ### Mining node (Hotkey workstation):
-- import/provision hotkey
+- Import/provision hotkey
-- serve w axon
+- Provide hotkey to subnet codebase for operations such as axon serving, commitment creation etc

 :::tip Coldkeys do not mine